Extracts up to

 Exceptionsfailure if an error occurred (the error state flag is not goodbit) and exceptions() is set to throw for that state.

 The behavior of this function is highly implementation-specific.
-For example, when used with std::ifstream, some compilers fill the underlying filebuf with data as soon as the file is opened (and readsome() on such compilers reads data, potentially, but not necessarily, the entire file), while other compilers only read from file when an actual input operation is requested (and readsome() issued after file opening never extracts any characters).
+For example, when used with std::ifstream, some library implementations fill the underlying filebuf with data as soon as the file is opened (and readsome() on such implementations reads data, potentially, but not necessarily, the entire file), while other implementations only read from file when an actual input operation is requested (and readsome() issued after file opening never extracts any characters).
 Likewise, a call to std::cin.readsome() may return all pending unprocessed console input, or may always return zero and extract no characters.

 |This section is incomplete|